aap/rwio/README_release.txt

  - "Convert frame hierarchy" - Rotates the hierarchy and deletes a dummy node.
 	Turning this off will import the raw hierarchy unchanged.
  - "Auto smooth" - Auto smooth imported meshes.
+ - "Explicit normals" - Sets normals explicitly, you cannot change them with smoothing groups.
+ - "Import as Standard Materials" - Create standard max materials instead of RW materials
+ - "Take Material ID from Mesh" - use this to import KAM dffs, which have broken material IDs in Geometry

 Export options
 ==============
  - "Lighting Flag" - Export the geometry with the lighting flag set.
  - "Vertex Normals" - Export normals with the geometry.
  - "Vertex Prelights" - Export vertex colors with the geometry.
+ - "Tristrip" - Export mesh as tristrip (as opposed to trilist).
+Somewhat experimental.
  - "Create HAnim Hierarchy" - Creates a HAnim Hierarchy (to be used with skinned models).
  - "Export Skinning" - Export skinned geometry attached to the hierarchy.
  - "World Space" - Export the model in world space.